-Back in 2017 (remember then?) we spread some seasonal cheer by holding a virtual Christmas party on Facebook for the ‘elf-employed’ and loads of small business owners and freelancers joined us for a day of online festive fun and frolics.
+We recently spread some seasonal cheer by holding a virtual Christmas party on Facebook for the ‘elf-employed’.
+Loads of small business owners and freelancers joined us for a day of online festive fun and frolics.

-In between exchanging photos of our Xmas knitwear, we asked the partygoers what their small business resolutions for 2018 were.
-Here’s a few of the excellent responses we received and some tips for how to turn best intentions into reality.
+During the event we asked the partygoers what their small business resolutions were for the year ahead.
+Here’s a few of the excellent responses we received and some tips for turning best intentions into reality.

 "Do tax returns on time!"